yohasebe/monadic-chat/docs/adding-containers.md

 # Adding Docker Containers

+?> The program examples shown on this page directly reference the code in the [monadic-chat](https//github.com/yohasebe/monadic-chat) repository (`nightly` branch) on GitHub.
+If you find any issues, please submit a pull request.

 ## How to Add Containers

 To make a new Docker container available, create a new folder within `~/monadic/data/services` and place the following files inside the new folder: